-Dysphagia is the medical term for difficulty swallowing.
-It means it takes more time and effort to move food or liquid from your mouth to your stomach.
-It can be painful (odynophagia), and in some cases, swallowing may be impossible.
+Dysphagia is the clinical medical term for difficulty swallowing.
+It means it takes significantly more time and physical effort to move food or liquid from your mouth to your stomach.
+It can be painful (a condition called odynophagia), and in severe cases, swallowing may be completely impossible.

-Occasional difficulty caused by eating too fast is normal.
-However, persistent dysphagia may indicate a serious medical condition affecting the 50 pairs of muscles and nerves used to swallow.
+Occasional difficulty caused by eating too fast or not chewing your food well enough is normal.
+However, persistent dysphagia may indicate a serious medical condition affecting the complex network of 50 pairs of muscles and nerves required to swallow properly.

 Symptoms

-Symptoms vary depending on where the blockage or muscle failure is occurring:
+Symptoms vary depending on whether the blockage or muscle failure is occurring high up in the throat or lower down in the chest:

 - Pain while swallowing.

-- Sensation of food getting stuck in the throat or chest (behind the breastbone).
+- The sensation of food getting stuck in the throat or deep in the chest (behind the breastbone).

 In Infants and Children